jat255/PackageMate/README.md

 around the edges, and I'm not responsible if it causes your package to burst into flames...

 It requires access to the carriers' API tools, which differs a bit for each carrier.
-The following links have more information on how to create accounts and get credientials.
+The following links have more information on how to create accounts and get credentials.
+Some of the carriers have unstable (or unavailable) APIs, and so a web scraping approach is used (currently for FedEx and Ontrac).
+This means these carriers take slightly longer to update, depending on how quickly the website responds, but they should eventually update.

 ## Tracking APIs:

 USPS:
   - https://www.usps.com/business/web-tools-apis/track-and-confirm-api_files/track-and-confirm-api.htm#_Toc41911503
   - Sign up here (free): https://www.usps.com/business/web-tools-apis/documentation-updates.htm
+  - Once you get it, put your USPS "username" that they provide into `.env` in the proper place

 UPS:
  - https://www.ups.com/upsdeveloperkit/
  - Sign up here (free, but need a UPS account with payment method attached): https://www.ups.com/upsdeveloperkit/announcements
+ - It took a while (about a day) when I signed up for my "account" to show in the list on the developer kit signup page, but once you sign up, place the UPS "Access key" into `.env`

 Fedex:
  - Becuase of issues with the API, Fedex package status is obtained by scraping the public website